auc0le/mine-qubic-amd-zluda-rqiner/README.md

 [2024-04-05T18:15:04Z INFO  rqiner::gpu::pool] GPU0 AMD Radeon Graphics [ZLUDA]: 50.10 it/s
 [2024-04-05T18:15:04Z INFO  rqiner::gpu::pool] TQCBV...FQVAN | Total Iterrate: 50.10 it/s | Average(10): 50.10 it/s | Solutions: 0
 ```
+# 4. Optional tip
+You can send some qubic to me as a thanks if you get it working :)

+My address is: MENJJUJDUNWGYEOEMGAHXBTAOFOCQDQTHRYRZDGYPBNYECWASFPLUIJHMHLC